Create a

 Developing a quality data and reporting cycle is elemental to the management of an impactful analytics capability.
 Such a cycle or process should include the customer-driven creation of insights and reports, followed by a regular presentation schedule, and formalized steps for the evaluation of their utility, use, and adoption as decision support drivers.
 An annual process of reevaluation and updating of reports by major stakeholders should be conducted to ensure the durability and usefulness to line and HR leaders alike.

 The core focus should be on creating a culture of data that supports decision-making.
-While many common HR metrics are useful and important for running the HR function, it has been pointed out by numerous experts that HR typically measures its own processes vs. those of the business.
+While many common HR metrics are useful and important for running the HR function, numerous experts have pointed out that HR typically measures its own processes rather than those of the business.
 When we think of common measures such as revenue, profitability, costs, productivity, etc., these focus on business performance issues and outcomes, which are subsequently used as proxies for departmental, functional, and corporate success.

 Similarly, HR should create a focus on identifying how its programs, policies, and practices impact those.
-The issue lies in the unfortunate situation where line managers do not see or understand the connection between the successful implementation of HR practices with successful business performance.
-It is that lack of obvious and widely accepted connections that haunts and restricts HR efforts to become a driver of business direction and strategy.
-A quantitative linking of those HR initiatives and requirements to business outcomes can create a level of understanding and appreciation for managing the workforce according to the guiding values and principles that HR programming is designed to support.
+The issue lies in the unfortunate situation in which line managers do not see or understand the connection between the successful implementation of HR practices and successful business performance.
+It is that lack of obvious, widely accepted connections that haunts and restricts HR efforts from becoming a driver of business direction and strategy.
+A quantitative link between HR initiatives and requirements and business outcomes can foster understanding and appreciation for managing the workforce in line with the guiding values and principles that HR programming is designed to support.

 An additional focus should be on reporting key HR outcomes that can be linked to desired and accepted employee or talent outcomes.
 For example, creating and reporting on the quality of hire measures the combined and integrated abilities of the company brand and employee value proposition (EVP), talent acquisition’s sourcing and screening capabilities, line manager’s assessment and selection successes, and the organization’s onboarding and culture management abilities.
 Likewise, employee engagement scores consider cultural fit, constructive managerial behaviors, job design, employee development, growth opportunities, and the employee experience of living with a wide variety of company policies, practices, and perks.
-Key to these examples again involves the linking of these measures to desired business outcomes such as productivity, profitability, innovation, growth, etc. that can demonstrate the value of attending to them as drivers of broader corporate success.
+Key to these examples again is the linking of these measures to desired business outcomes, such as productivity, profitability, innovation, and growth, to demonstrate the value of attending to them as drivers of broader corporate success.

 Relevant Practices & Tools